1999chujian/1999chujian.github.io/about/index.md

 ## Biography

-I am Chu Jian, an undergraduate in Department of Computer Science and Technology of Harbin Institute of Technology，Weihai .
-My GPA is 89.2/100, Rank 9/142.
+I am Chu Jian, an undergraduate in Department of Computer Science and Technology .